ACHILLES PAIN FACT FILE

 The rest of the body is also important

-You know as well as we do that no two runners are built the same.
+You know as well as we do that no two people are built the same.
 Take feet.
 They not only differ in how wide and long they are, but their arches are also different shapes.
-None of the bones and joints in your body will be exactly the same as the runner next to you.
-We all have different running styles as well.
+None of the bones and joints in your body will be exactly the same as the person next to you.
+We all have different walking, running, hopping etc. styles as well.

-This is the reason why certain interventions such as orthotics or stability running shoes work really well for some runners with Achilles tendinopathy while it has absolutely no effect on others.
-We make a point of assessing your basic biomechanics (how your body moves and the shape of your feet) during our first assessment to ensure that we address these issues if needed.
+This is the reason why certain interventions such as orthotics or stability running shoes work really well for some people with Achilles tendinopathy while it has absolutely no effect on others.
+We make a point of assessing your basic biomechanics (how your body moves and the shape of your feet) during our assessment to ensure that we address these issues if needed.
 We don’t tend to mess with people’s trainers or orthotics unless we can see a clear reason to.

 What if exercise doesn’t work?

 The combination of relative rest and strength training will help most runners recover from Achilles pain, but it doesn’t always work.
-If you’ve stuck to a sensible programme for at least 12 weeks and not seen any improvement, it may be time to consider more aggressive treatment options.
+If you’ve stuck to a sensible programme that has been progressively made more difficult over several months and not seen any improvement, it may be time to consider more aggressive treatment options.
 We've all worked closely with several other sports medicine consultants in the past and can advise you on the different treatment options available to you.
 These treatment options may include shockwave and different types of injections.